Raziah Ahmed

 Raziah Ahmed is a former Senator of the Republic of Trinidad and Tobago.

 Political involvement

 Former President of the Senate of Trinidad and Tobago - 2015, she was the second woman in the history of Trinidad and Tobago to act as President of her country.
+She was the second muslim to held the position of the President of the Senate.
 She is a former Minister of State in the Ministry of Gender Youth and Child Development.
 She is the author of a continuing series of Children's books: the Nobel, Gifted Prophet series, published in the USA.
 Currently she is a Part Time Lecturer at a popular Business School.